 - Dual extruder 3D printer cost: $539 — Available on Amazon worldwide here

 - Build volume: 214 x 180 x 160

 Where do we start with the eccentric BIBO printer?
-Well, most importantly it’s the only dual extruder printer that makes our list that also performs another function.
-It’s also a laser engraver if you install the add-on!
-The engraver can permanently etch your favorite designs into wood, as well as cut paper and felt materials — and 3D print!
+Well, most importantly it also performs another function.
+It can be used as a laser engraver!
+The engraver can permanently etch your favorite designs into wood as well as cut paper or felt materials — and 3D print!

-You can buy the BIBO as a kit or pre-assembled, as well as with or without the laser engraver.
+You can buy the BIBO as a 3D printer kit or pre-assembled, as well as with or without the laser engraver.
 And just because it does perform another function, that doesn’t mean it can’t excel in both.
-In fact, it’s a very effective 3D printer, sporting a minimum layer height of 0.05 mm and stable printing in its closed build chamber.
+In fact, it’s a very effective multi extruder 3D printer, sporting a minimum layer height of 0.05 mm and prints stably in its closed build chamber.

 It’s a great printer, it’s bonkers, and it’s ambitious.
-Even the product images on Amazon show the character and personality behind the machines.
+Even the product images on Amazon show the character and personality behind the machine.
 We love it.